ramruph/cancer-detection-CNN/README.md

 # Problem Description and Data
 This Kaggle competition is a binary image classification problem where I will identify metastatic cancer in small image patches taken from larger digital pathology scans.
 I will implement a CNN (Convultional Neural Network) to label new image scans to determine the presence of metastasis cancer.
+Url to the competition - https://www.kaggle.com/competitions/histopathologic-cancer-detection/overview

 ## Description
 Create an algorithm to identify metastatic cancer in small image patches taken from larger digital pathology scans.
 The data is a slightly modified version of the PatchCamelyon (PCam) benchmark dataset.